-Any remedial treatment shall be carried out by registered members of the British Wood Preserving and Damp Proofing Association in accordance with their Code of Practice for Remedial Treatment and associated technical leaflets.
+Where any remedial timber treatment is proposed, it shall be carried out by a registered member of the Property Care Association in accordance with their Code of Practice for Remedial Treatment and associated technical leaflets.
 A 10 year insurance-backed Warranty shall also be provided.
 In order to obtain insurance, it is necessary to undertake detailed investigation of all timber members to identify the presence of any insect or fungal decay, and to treat the affected areas as appropriate.
 It is essential that the type of fungal attack is correctly identified, as treatment methods vary for dry rot and wet rot.